 Previously, Shannon worked at the California Department of Justice in the Civil Rights section and as Senior Policy Advisor to then-Attorney General Kamala Harris, where she managed California’s Racial and Identity Profiling Advisory Board and drafted California’s stop data regulations to govern an estimated fifteen million stops made by law enforcement annually.
 Shannon has served as Senior Legislative Assistant to California State Assemblymember Raul Bocanegra, in Governmental Affairs for Sacramento Mayor Kevin Johnson, and as a field organizer with Organizing for America to help deliver Nevada in 2012.
 After graduating from the University of Southern California, she joined Teach For America in New York City and served for three years as a 5th grade Special Educator in a transitional Bilingual (Spanish to English) classroom setting.

 Born in San Francisco and raised in the Bay Area, Shannon currently serves as an appointed delegate to the California Democratic Party for Speaker of the House Nancy Pelosi.
 She is a member of San Francisco’s GLIDE Memorial Church choir, a musical theater performer with the company “Drunk Drag Broadway” at SF Oasis, and an advocate for LGBTQ and women’s rights as a bisexual woman.
 Shannon currently sits on the Advisory Board for TEACH, an organization that trains clinicians to provide abortion care and cultivates the next generation of reproductive health champions.
-She holds a Master of Science for Teachers from Pace University and a Master of Public Policy from the University of California, Berkeley.
+She holds Bachelor’s degrees in Social Sciences and Theatre from the University of Southern California, a Master of Science for Teachers from Pace University, and a Master of Public Policy from the University of California, Berkeley.
 Shannon and her partner Victor Olivieri, Ph.D. reside in San Francisco.